StevenMayher/431-2021/labs/lab05/lab05.md

 not have diabetes.
 Again, use a 90% confidence level for this Question, provide all necessary code, and interpret your result in context using one or two English sentences.

+Hint for Question 8: Make sure the top left cell of your contingency table includes subjects who have an acute MI and also have diabetes, with diabetes status in the rows of your table, thus following standard epidemiological format.

 ## Question 9 (20 points)